CAS-LRJ/ISS-Docs/docs/Prediction/index.md

 - Highways and expressways.
 - Open areas with minimal obstructions.

-## Motion Transformer
+## Motion Transformer<a name="MT"/>

 ### Overview
-The Motion Transformer <a href="#ref2"><sup>[2]</sup></a> is a state-of-the-art model that considers historical data to predict future trajectories.
+The Motion Transformer<a href="#ref2"><sup>[2]</sup></a> is a state-of-the-art model that considers historical data to predict future trajectories.

 ![motion_transformer](../../assets/motion_transformer.png){: .center-image }

-*The structure of the motion transformer <a href="#ref2"><sup>[2]</sup></a>* {: .text-center}
+*The structure of the motion transformer<a href="#ref2"><sup>[2]</sup></a>* {: .text-center}

 ### Why Motion Transformer?
 Simpler models lack the nuance needed for complex environments.
 The Motion Transformer accounts for historical trajectories, giving it an edge in intricate scenarios.

 ### Architecture & Components
-- **Attention Mechanisms**: To weigh the importance of different historical data points.
+- **Attention Mechanisms**: to weigh the importance of different historical data points.
-- **Encoder-Decoder Structures**: The encoder processes the input sequence, while the decoder produces the predicted trajectory.
+- **Encoder-Decoder Structures**: the encoder processes the input sequence, while the decoder produces the predicted trajectory.

 ### Input/Output Details
-- **Input**: Historical trajectory data.
+- **Input**: historical trajectory data.
-- **Output**: Predicted future trajectories with confidence intervals.
+- **Output**: predicted future trajectories with confidence intervals.

 ## Implementation Roadmap
 1. Maintain the existing constant velocity motion predictor to ensure basic functionality.
 2. Understand and set up the Motion Transformer's neural network.
-3. Collect, process datasets, and conduct training and simulation tests.
+3. Collect and process datasets and conduct training and simulation tests.
 4. Integrate into the current pipeline and ensure ongoing model optimization.

 ## References
 <ol>
-    <li id="ref1">Schöller C, Aravantinos V, Lay F, et al. What the constant velocity model can teach us about pedestrian motion prediction[J].
-IEEE Robotics and Automation Letters, 2020, 5(2): 1696-1703.</li>
+    <li id="ref1">Schöller C, Aravantinos V, Lay F, et al. What the constant velocity model can teach us about pedestrian motion prediction.
+In <i>IEEE Robotics and Automation Letters</i>, 2020, 5(2): 1696-1703.</li>
-    <li id="ref2">Shi S, Jiang L, Dai D, et al. Motion transformer with global intention localization and local movement refinement[J].
-Advances in Neural Information Processing Systems, 2022, 35: 6531-6543.</li>
+    <li id="ref2">Shi S, Jiang L, Dai D, et al. Motion transformer with global intention localization and local movement refinement.
+In <i>Advances in Neural Information Processing Systems</i>, 2022, 35: 6531-6543.</li>
 </ol>